nexus949/Software-Index/README.md

 - [Obsidian](https://obsidian.md/) - Best Note taking app, markdown heaven with plugin support.
 Everything is stored locally so no concerns on privacy.
 - [Trello](https://trello.com/) - A project Management Tool, organized everything into "cards" for better management.
 - [Libre Office Suite](https://www.libreoffice.org/) - An incredibly powerful, useful and open source suite of applications used to create and edit documents, spreadsheets, presentations, etc. The best equivalent to Microsoft Office Suite.
-- [Flow Launcher](https://www.flowlauncher.com/) - Quick File Search & App Launcher for Windows
+- [Flow Launcher](https://www.flowlauncher.com/) - Quick File Search & App Launcher for Windows.
 <br>

 ## 🥪 Customization Tools and Library